How to get started

 If you have question about volunteering, send us a question via the Contact form.

 Hands on Experience with IT

 There are many reasons people choose to spend their time at Free Geek.
 Absolutely no previous experience is required for new volunteers — everyone is welcome.
 Volunteering in our Recycling, Test or Build areas can be a rich opportunity for hands-on education which is in line with Free Geek’s mission of countering the digital divide.
 It’s also simply a chance to have a lot of fun and hang out with great people!

-Some come in looking for work-related skills and job experience.
+Free Geek is a great place to build work-related skills and job experience.
 Since Free Geek does not require any level of experience from new volunteers, it can be a great way to acquire a new set of skills.
-[You’ll work with basic hardware components, PXE booting, and the various procedures used in our Recycling, Testing and Build rooms.]
+You’ll work with basic hardware components, PXE booting, and the various procedures used in our Recycling, Testing and Build rooms.
 Free Geek is also happy to help with job references for regular volunteers — just let us know if you’re interested in this when you come in and we’ll set you up with a supervisor who can give an informed recommendation.

 And, of course, many volunteer simply because they think the work our organization is doing is important.
 With Free Geek, you can help make sure electronics are ethically recycled and provide organizations and individuals with access to affordable equipment.
 Check out our awesome Mission Statement and get involved!

 In the past we’ve had groups of employees setting up such an event as an outing or to take advantage of company allocated volunteering time.
 We also had schools and colleges setting up event to give the students opportunity to learn more about computer hardware and to introduce the students to the concept of responsible recycling.
 The feedback we always get is that people had a lot of fun and learned at the same time!

 We have an opportunity for a group of people (can be a group of employees, class of students, etc) to come volunteer and each group member can choose to: